 The data we collect can only be accessed by authorised people in Pepper Group and selected third parties who provide us with website support and development services (and their sub-contractors and representatives).

 Other than to the above, we do not disclose your personal information to third parties, except as described in this Policy.

 We store your data on servers in the European Economic Area (EEA).

 We may use your personal information to improve the content and functionality of our Website (such as to determine pages of the Website visited by users, and the frequency of such visits).

-Other than for telephone calls, your data will be kept for 14 months from the end of the month on which you visited this Website.
+Other than for telephone call recordings (see below), your data will be kept for 14 months from the end of the month on which you visited this Website.

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
 This is statistical data about our users' browsing actions and patterns, and does not of itself identify any individual.

 Cookies are small data files placed on your computer or internet enabled device by websites in order to add functionality.
 A cookie can be used to identify a user's computer or internet enabled device to the website, or to other third party websites.
 This allows websites to improve the way they work, such as remembering preferences expressed by a user or tracking a user's use of a website for statistical analysis.
 Cookies do not themselves contain any personally identifying information but if you provide information to us, it may be linked to the data stored in the cookie.